getify/You-Dont-Know-JS/types & grammar/ch2.md

 b;			// ["f","O","o","!"]
 ```

-Also, many of the array methods that could be helpful when dealing with strings are not actually available for them, but we can "borrow" non-mutation array methods against our string:
+Also, many of the `array` methods that could be helpful when dealing with `string`s are not actually available for them, but we can "borrow" non-mutation `array` methods against our `string`:

 ```js
 a.join;			// undefined